trailofbits/maat/BUILDING.md

 cmake --build build --config Release
 ```

+If the dependencies are installed into a non-system/default directory, then you can [pass hints to CMake][1] on where to find the respective packages

 ## Install

 This project doesn't require any special command-line flags to install to keep